-It took me a while to realise that our gas grill that we use for the everyday grilling of steaks, vegetables, and fish, can be transformed into a faux gas smoker.
+It took me a while to realise that our gas grill that we use for the everyday grilling of steaks, vegetables, and fish, can be transformed into a fake gas smoker!

 In our particular model, there is a special slot in which one can add wood chips in order to induce smoke, this was a bloody revelation!

-Find out some of my quick tips below then I will dive into one of your favourite recipes to try with this technique.
+Find out some of my quick tips below then I will dive into one of your favorite recipes to try with this technique.

 How To Smoke Meat On A Gas Grill (It's Not Hard We Promise)